 Everything is very vague… changeable… subject to our culture, emotions, and experience.

 As a culture, we are reacting to abuses of supposed truth in the past.
 We are rightly concerned about times in the past when humanism set up reason and science as “absolute truth,” violently opposing any whose viewpoints were different.
 We’re rightly reacting against the atrocities of human history, committed against those whose truth statements differed from the established authorities.

-I feel badly for Pontius Pilate on the day that Jesus stood at trial before him.
-The Jews were pressuring him to have Jesus executed, yet he himself couldn’t determine a cause for it.
+I feel badly for Pontius Pilate on the day that Yeshua stood at trial before him.
+The Jews were pressuring him to have Yeshua executed, yet he himself couldn’t determine a cause for it.
 The Roman government had charged him with keeping peace in this volatile Jewish province, yet the crowds were threatening to riot.
 His own wife had sent him a note, telling him to have nothing to do with situation because she’d been having bad dreams about it.
-Finally he summoned Jesus into his palace, to get the prisoner’s side of the story.
+Finally he summoned Yeshua into his palace, to get the prisoner’s side of the story.

-Jesus didn’t make the situation any easier for Pilate.
-Jesus claimed to be a king, which is exactly the claim that would get him crucified.
+Yeshua didn’t make the situation any easier for Pilate.
+Yeshua claimed to be a king, which is exactly the claim that would get him crucified.
 Who was right?
 What was the truth?
 Which faction should Pilate try to please?

 ‘What is truth?’
 Pilate said” (John 18:37-38).